 Things to Do in Galway in December

 If there is a word that describes Galway, it might be “quirky.”
 Things seem to be a lot more unusual here, even in Ireland.
-Perhaps it’s just the general feeling of whimsy in the air.
+Perhaps it’s just the general feeling of whimsy in the air in Ireland in December.

-The Christmas Market place to be is Eyre Square.
-This is one of the oldest markets in Ireland and the site for trade since medieval days.
+Eyre Square is the place to be for the Christmas Market in Galway.
+This is one of the oldest markets in Ireland and has been the site for trade since medieval days.
 All the regular fare is here, including candies, sweets, mulled wine, gifts, toys, and trinkets.
 There are also several rides and amusement park-like attractions for the kids.

 Dates: 11 November through 22 December

 For a touch of Irish myth, try the market on Church Street on Saturdays and Sundays.
 Aside from regular market goodies, you can also purchase Irish Faeries (don’t offend them) and other strange and uniquely Irish eccentricities.